-Under the umbrella organization of SOHO, the Student Life Office coordinates a number of programs and resources designed to support the LGBTQ (lesbian, gay, bisexual, transgender and queer/questioning) community on campus, as well as to raise awareness about issues affecting the LGBTQ community.
+The Student Life Office, in conjunction with our student-run LGBTQ organizations, coordinates a number of programs and resources designated to support and raise awareness of the LGBTQ (lesbian, gay, bisexual, transgender and queer/questioning) community on campus.

-SafeZone is a network of allies (faculty, staff and students) committed to providing a safe and affirming environment for all at Carnegie Mellon, including anyone dealing with issues of sexual orientation and gender identity.
-By displaying a SafeZone sign in their work or living space, members of the SafeZone network actively show their support of lesbian, gay, bisexual, and transgender persons.
-For more information about how to join SafeZone, contact Meg Evans via email or phone at (412) 268-2142or visit the SafeZone website.
+SafeZone is a network of allies (faculty, staff and students) committed to providing a safe and affirming environment for all at Carnegie Mellon, including those in the LGBTQ community.
+By displaying a SafeZone sign in their work or living space, members of the SafeZone network actively show their support of lesbian, gay, bisexual, transgender, and queer people.
+For more information about how to join SafeZone, contact Meg Evans via email or phone at (412) 268-2142 or visit the SafeZone website.

-Student Life also provides advising support to ALLIES, a student organization which offers programs and resources for people of any sexual orientation on issues related to sexual identity.
+Student Life also provides advising support to ALLIES, a student organization which offers programs and resources for people of all sexual and gender identities.
 ALLIES also serves as the LGBTQ and friends social organization on campus.
 To learn more, visit their website.